--I input-format

-This option sets the format of the input zone file.
+-I input-format This option sets the format of the input zone file.
 Possible formats are text (the default) and raw.
 This option is primarily intended to be used for dynamic signed zones, so that the dumped zone file in a non-text format containing updates can be verified independently.
 This option is not useful for non-dynamic zones.

--o origin
+- -o origin.
 This option indicates the zone origin.
-If not specified, the name of the zone file is assumed to be the origin.

-This option sets quiet mode, which suppresses output.
+If not specified, the name of the zone file is assumed to be the origin. - -v level This option sets the debugging level. - -v This option prints version information. - -q This option sets quiet mode, which suppresses output.
 Without this option, when dnssec-verify is run it prints to standard output the number of keys in use, the algorithms used to verify the zone was signed correctly, and other status information.
-With this option, all non-error output is suppressed, and only the exit code indicates success.

-This option verifies only that the DNSKEY RRset is signed with key-signing keys.
+With this option, all non-error output is suppressed, and only the exit code indicates success. - -x This option verifies only that the DNSKEY RRset is signed with key-signing keys.
 Without this flag, it is assumed that the DNSKEY RRset is signed by all active keys.
 When this flag is set, it is not an error if the DNSKEY RRset is not signed by zone-signing keys.
-This corresponds to the -x option in dnssec-signzone.

-This option indicates that the KSK flag on the keys should be ignored when determining whether the zone is correctly signed.
+This corresponds to the -x option in dnssec-signzone. - -z This option indicates that the KSK flag on the keys should be ignored when determining whether the zone is correctly signed.
 Without this flag, it is assumed that there is a non-revoked, self-signed DNSKEY with the KSK flag set for each algorithm, and that RRsets other than DNSKEY RRset are signed with a different DNSKEY without the KSK flag set.